learn-academy-2023-alpha/full-stack-rails-leo-cj-full-stack-rails/README.md

 Acceptance Criteria

-Ensure all blog posts have titles and content for each post (non-nil, non-blank values) Ensure all blog post titles are unique
+Ensure all blog posts have titles and content for each post (non-nil, non-blank values)- Ensure all blog post titles are unique-
-Ensure that blog post titles are at least 4 characters Ensure that blog post content is at least 10 characters Story 9: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.
+Ensure that blog post titles are at least 4 characters- Ensure that blog post content is at least 10 characters-

+Story 9: In order to enjoy the blog post application, as a user of the application, I need to see pleasant styling.

 Branch: blog-styles